Skablam/cookiecutter-devenv-docker/README.md

  run *appname* *command*  - Run commands inside an application container.
 ```

 See the Docker-Compose [commands](https://docs.docker.com/compose/reference/) for further detail and more options.
+Note normally the file is called docker-compose.yml rather than config.yml.
+To specify a custom file you use -f i.e. sudo docker-compose -f /vagrant/config/.yml *command*.

 ## Working On and Debugging an Application